Campaign of the Month: August 2014

 The Concord of Ashes

-For her part, she appears to be one of the “talkers” of the Assamites rather than one of the deadly “assassins”, and she answers whatever tawdry charges come her way with dignity, grace and wit.
-Of course, few are willing to deliver such accusations to her face, for her constant companion is none other than the legendary Antonian Military Prefect, Belisarius, whose steady temper is known to rise to a towering rage at any rude behaviour towards Shabah.
-There is speculation that the two were coterie-mates, even lovers, centuries ago during the great general’s wanderings in the east.
+For her part, Shabah was mistaken to be one of the “viziers” of the Assamites rather than one of the dreaded “assassins”, and she answered whatever tawdry charges came her way with dignity, grace, and wit.
+Of course, few were willing to deliver such accusations to her face, for her constant companion was none other than the legendary Antonian Military Prefect, Belisarius, whose steady temper was known to rise to a towering rage at any rude behaviour towards his rumoured paramour.
+There was speculation that the two were coterie-mates or even lovers centuries ago during the great general’s aimless wanderings in the East.

-Finally, along with Fajr, Shabah is also known to be a point of contact for her fellow Assamite scholars.
-These reclusive Assamite “viziers”, no more than four in number, have existed in the city for centuries on the condition that they remain completely neutral and uninvolved in the city’s Cainite and kine intrigues.
-They are led by the legendary Tegyrius, who is said to be the greatest military historian who ever existed.
+Along with the eccentric old scholar Fajr, Shabah was also known to be a point of contact for her fellow Assamite scholars.
+These reclusive Assamite “viziers”, no more than four in number, existed in the city for centuries on the condition that they remained completely neutral and uninvolved in the city’s Cainite and kine intrigues.
+They were led by the legendary Tegyrius, who is said to be the greatest military historian who has ever existed.

 In AD 1196, Shabah was present at the baths attached to the Christotriclinium for the Antonian Blood Feast in honour of the formative Concord.
 The diplomat demonstrated considerable familiarity with the Ventrue Military Prefect and indeed, the two seemed inseparable for the short length of time in which they attended.
 For several hours, the two of them spoke cordially but briefly to a number of those in attendance, paid their respects to Petronius, then they were the first to leave the feast.